Olarachy/LITA_Class_Documentation-/README.md

 Power BI is a business analytics service provided by Microsoft that enables users to transform raw data into interactive dashboards and reports.
 It offers a user-friendly interface for data visualization, allowing users to connect to various data sources, perform data cleaning, and generate insights using drag-and-drop features.
 Power BI's visualizations include bar charts, line graphs, maps, and scatter plots, making it easier to identify trends and patterns in data.
 With its capability to handle large datasets, integrate with other Microsoft services, and provide real-time analytics, Power BI is widely used in business intelligence to drive data-informed decision-making.
 Mastering Power BI empowers users to create compelling data stories that facilitate better business strategies and performance tracking.

 #### POWER BI FUNDAMENTALS
+Data Entry:

+In Power BI, you can manually input data by using the "Enter Data" feature.
+It allows you to create a small table of data directly in Power BI without importing from an external source.
+This is useful for adding reference data or small datasets quickly.

+2. Transform Data:

+The "Transform Data" feature opens the Power Query Editor, where you can clean, shape, and modify your data before loading it into Power BI.
+Common transformations include:

+Changing data types.

+Removing duplicates.

+Filtering rows.

+Pivoting/Unpivoting columns.

+3. Data Cleaning:

+Data cleaning in Power BI involves preparing the data for analysis by handling inconsistencies or errors.
+Techniques include:

+Removing null values.

+Splitting or merging columns.

+Correcting formatting issues (e.g., dates, text case).

+Replacing incorrect or missing data.

+4. Table/Matrix:

+Table: A visual that displays data in rows and columns, similar to a spreadsheet.
+Each row represents a data record, and each column represents a data field.

+Matrix: Similar to a table but allows for hierarchical data and pivot-like functionality.
+It can show data summaries, allowing grouping by rows and columns, making it ideal for comparisons.

+5. Conditional Column:

+In Power BI, a conditional column is created using logic (IF-THEN statements) to add a new column based on certain conditions in existing columns.
+For example, a column could classify sales performance as "High," "Medium," or "Low" based on the sales amount.

+6. Measure/Calculated Values:

+Measure: A dynamic calculation that aggregates data based on filters and interactions in the report.
+It's context-dependent.
+Example: Total Sales = SUM(Sales[Amount]).

+Calculated Column: A static value computed at the row level and stored in the data model.
+It doesn't change with filters.
+Example: Profit Margin = Sales[Profit] / Sales[Revenue].

+7. DAX (Data Analysis Expressions):

+DAX is the formula language used in Power BI for creating measures, calculated columns, and calculated tables.
+It includes functions for:

+Aggregation (SUM, AVERAGE).

+Time intelligence (YTD, QTD).

+Filtering and context manipulation (FILTER, CALCULATE).

+8. Model View:

+The Model View in Power BI allows you to see and manage relationships between tables.
+You can create relationships by linking columns, define the cardinality, and set cross-filter directions.
+This view helps in organizing how tables interact in your reports.

+9. Table View:

+The Table View displays the data in a tabular format, allowing you to inspect the actual data loaded into your data model.
+It helps ensure that data is correctly imported and that any transformations were applied correctly.

+10. Report View:

+The Report View is where you design your visual reports.
+You can drag fields to create charts, graphs, tables, and other visuals.
+It is the primary interface for building and customizing the visual representation of your data for end users.

 To see the youtube video on this [Click here](https://www.youtube.com/live/QFJ09s-NSR0?si=SAvPbrTdIRsmP5eu)

 ## CONCLUSION